ietf-wg-cellar/matroska-specification/chapters.md

 Medium Linking:

-: `Ordered Chapters` are used in a normal way and can be combined with the `ChapterSegmentUUID` element, which establishes a link to another Segment.
+: `Ordered Chapters` are used in a normal way and can be combined with the `ChapterSegmentUUID` element, which establishes a link to another `Segment`.

 See (#linked-segments) on Linked Segments for more information about `Hard Linking` and `Medium Linking`.